igor-baiborodine/kiroule.com/content/article/from-java-to-go-kicking-off-the-insurance-hub-transformation/index.md

 slate, but something like the Mallbots app, drawn from an existing codebase.
 That led me to [“Micronaut Microservices POC,”](https://github.com/asc-lab/micronaut-microservices-poc) a simplified Java-based insurance sales system, designed around distributed microservices.
-The project was a perfect fit, aligning with my industry experience and offering the right architecture for a meaningful migration experiment.
+The project was a perfect fit, aligning with my insurance industry experience and offering the right architecture for a meaningful migration experiment.
 Reimagining and rebuilding this system in Go—now [“Insurance Hub”](https://github.com/igor-baiborodine/insurance-hub) in my GitHub—lets me grow my Go skills and practice the full spectrum of system modernization: migration, architecture, Kubernetes deployment, CI/CD, testing, and more.